-Paul Allen’s team finds sunken World War II vessel in Philippine Sea
+Paul Allen’s team finds sunken World War II warship in Philippine Sea

-A Paul Allen-funded expedition has finally found the wreckage of the USS Indianapolis, sunk 72 years ago by torpedoes — and has become the stuff of legend for its sailors’ resilience during days in the water, suffering dehydration and shark attacks.
+A Paul Allen-funded expedition has finally found the wreckage of the USS Indianapolis, sunk 72 years ago by torpedoes.
+The ship has become the stuff of legend, for its sailors’ resilience during days in the water, suffering dehydration and facing shark attacks.

 On Friday night, billionaire and philanthropist Paul Allen watched the Seattle Seahawks, a football team he owns, trounce the Minnesota Vikings 20-13.